 Randomly mix up symbols and numbers with letters.
-You could substitute a zero for the letter O or @ for the letter A, for example.
-If your password is a phrase, consider capitalizing the first letter of each new word, which will be easier for you to remember.
+For example, you could substitute a zero for the letter O or @ for the letter A. If your password is a phrase, consider capitalising the first letter of each new word, which will be easier to remember.

 Password formats to avoid

 We're all guilty of creating easy-to-guess passwords at some point in our digital life for convenience, but here's what to avoid when it comes to strengthening the protection of your online accounts.